Trip Introduction:- Meditation Tours in Nepal

 Meditation has gained immense popularity in the last decade.
 There are many meditation centers in and around Kathmandu.
 The prominent ones are listed below:

-Mahayana Buddhist Himalayan Yogic Institute located in Baluwater conducts regular evening meditations and weekly dharma teachings (donation) and hosts a revolving schedule of day-long workshops and courses in Tibetan Buddhist meditation and related Tibetan arts.
-The center has a library and a meditation room.
-HYI is affiliated with Kopan Monastery, north of Boudha, where it offers seven-to ten-day meditation courses during the autumn and spring.
+Mahayana Buddhist Himalayan Yogic Institute located in Baluwater, conducts regular evening meditations and weekly dharma teachings (donation) and hosts a revolving schedule of day-long workshops and courses in Tibetan Buddhist meditation and related Tibetan arts.
+The center has a library and meditation room.
+HYI is affiliated with Kopan Monastery, north of Boudha, where it offers seven to ten-day meditation courses during the autumn and spring.

 Kathmandu Buddhist Centre holds introductory talks in Buddhism several times a week during the tourist seasons.
 It also conducts one-day courses in Buddhism and two-day meditation workshops at its premises next door to Hotel Ganesh Himal, about 200m south and then west of Chhetrapati Chowk, overnight retreats at Nagarkot, and five-day residential courses in Patan.

 Asheesh Osho Meditation Centre in Tahachal and its branch in Lazimpat conduct one-hour dynamic meditation sessions every morning; they are open to all and the fee is charged in the form of a donation.
 The third venue, Osho Tapoban Forest Retreat Centre is located in roundings north of Nagarjun forest.
 There are occasional retreats as well as daily meditations and discourses.
 They have a city office near the Clock Tower in Kamaladi.